DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

     * -  ALIAS( name[, value ])
       -  Assign names to values.
 Can go anywhere in the script
     * -  SIGNAL( red_pin, amber_pin, green_pin )
-      -  Define a signal (RED/AMBER/GREEN commands always use the first red_pin as the signal_id for All signal colors)
+      -  Define a signal (RED/AMBER/GREEN commands always use the first red_pin as the signal_id for All signal colours)
     * -  SIGNALH(redpin, amberpin, greenpin)
       -  Same as signal but for active-HIGH LEDs
     * -  TURNOUT( id, addr, sub_addr [, "description"] )